An Afternoon with Sola Gratia Farm

 Sola Gratia Farm began as a ministry of St. Matthews Lutheran church.
-The original 4 acre plot of land was previously used to grow corn and beans, and proceeds went to supporting world hunger reilef overseas.
+The original 4 acre plot of land was previously used to grow corn and beans, and proceeds went to supporting world hunger relief overseas.
 Under collaboration with Faith in Place, they focused their efforts inwards on alleviating food insecurity in our own community and educating others on local food growing.
-Their mission creates an "opportunity to build community" and encourage and support other farmers.
-This plot of land is still being used year round to grow food.
+Their mission creates an "opportunity to build community" and encourage and support their farmers.
+This plot of land is still being used year-round to grow food.
 Far off in the distance, a variety of carrots, turnips and beets were being prepped for the fall growing season.
 Farm Manager John explained that they are always looking forward and constantly planning for a steady supply.
 Sola Gratia has over 200 members in their CSA (Community Supported Agriculture), and they have an "obligation to their CSA" to always have a supply of products to include.
 The farm has since expanded with an additional 5-acre plot that allows them to enhance production, move cover crops, and increase visibility from the street, as well as a 6-acre plot that contains their greenhouses, wash and packing station, and main building facility.